Farahalh/Farahalh/README.md

 <hr/>

-I am a junior developer! 👩‍💻

-- 🔭 I’m currently working on a calculator in React
-- 🌱 I’m currently learning TypeScript

-Let´s connect! ✨
+Hey there!
+I'm Farah! 👋
+Welcome to my coding corner where lines of code meet creativity!
+I'm a junior developer, constantly working on new projects and expanding my coding horizons.

+🔭 Currently, I'm diving deep into the world of React, creating a calculator that's as functional as it is stylish.

+🌱 But hey, the learning never stops!
+Right now, I'm also sharpening my skills in TypeScript, because who doesn't love a little type safety?

+Let's connect and code! ✨

 <hr/>